 The S.J.D. program is a three or four year research and writing focused program.
-The first year of the program must be completed in residence at the Law School.
+The first year of the program must be completed in full time residence at the Law School.
 During the residency year, candidates participate in an innovative Doctoral Colloquium, audit law school courses necessary for their dissertation research, and conduct advanced legal research on their dissertation topics.
 The latter years of the program can either be completed in residence in Washington D.C., or in another location in the U.S. or abroad.
 Following the residency year, candidates draft their dissertation and receive feedback from their faculty advisors and committee members.
 In their final year of the program, candidates edit and finalize their dissertations and participate in the rigorous oral defense of their dissertations.

 Candidates, Alumni, & Faculty